 - Each day during tooth brushing, have your child look in the mirror and practice closing their mouth around the toothbrush.
 Being able to close your mouth is the first stage in swallowing on demand and will help your child to develop voluntary control over these muscles.
 You may need to show them how to do this.
 It will be fun if you make it into a game.

 - Make a dental appointment to rule out or address any dental issues that may be contributing to excess drooling.
 Be sure to mention the reason for your appointment in advance.

 - Meet with your child’s doctor to discuss their drooling and to rule out or address any breathing or medication issues that affect saliva production.

 If you have questions about whether you should be concerned about your child’s comfort in feeding and swallowing click on the tykeTALK Communication Checklist.

 If your child is frequently gagging or appears to be struggling to swallow, you should speak with your family physician or public health nurse to rule out any medical difficulties.

 tykeTALK speech-language pathologists may be able to help you with your feeding and swallowing difficulties.
-To schedule an assessment for your child complete our Online Referral Form or call: 519-663-0273 or Toll Free: 1877-818-TALK.
+To schedule an assessment for your child contact us to arrange a call back or call: 519-663-0273 or Toll Free: 1877-818-TALK.